 Related Work.
 In the literature, related work on determining fairness of machine-learning models has focused on providing probabilistic guarantees [Bastani et al. 2019].
 In contrast, our approach gives definite guarantees for those input partitions that satisfy the analysis configuration.
 Similarly to our approach, there is work that also aims to provide definite guarantees [Albarghouthi et al. 2017b] (although for different fairness criteria).
 However, it has been shown to scale only up to neural networks with two hidden neurons.
-Our approach is significantly more scalable since its design enables perfectly parallel fairness certification of each input partition.
+We demonstrate that our approach can effectively analyze networks with hundreds (or, in some cases, even thousands) of hidden neurons.
+Ours is also the first approach in this area that is configurable in terms of scalability and precision.